Digital infrastructure company Colt Technology Services is dedicated to embedding sustainability and ESG as part of the company’s DNA.

 rEFINING TRAVEL REPORTING

-Colt also worked closely with Reed & Mackay on the sustainable reporting element of its travel programme.
+Colt also worked closely with Reed & Mackay on the sustainable reporting element of its travel program.
 It needed to provide information to its senior leadership team on the carbon emissions associated with their team’s travel, but also produce travel reports for Colt’s consultants, who would then help calculate the carbon emissions.

 “We worked together, refining and tweaking to get exactly what we needed from the reporting,” Hopkinson explains.
-The result was the introduction of post-trip reporting, creating bespoke dashboards for department heads and bespoke dashboards for individual travellers.
+The result was the introduction of post-trip reporting, creating bespoke dashboards for department heads and bespoke dashboards for individual travelers.